Çaykirpi, Taşköprü

 Çaykirpi is a village in the Taşköprü District of Kastamonu Province, Turkey.
 Its population is 150 (2022).

 Culture

 Çaykirpi has a festival celebrating halva.
 The halva festival comes from its ancient traditions.
 The village has its own specific dishes such as a meal prepared from goose meat, pilaf with duck meat, and food prepared from okra.

 Geography

 The distances from the cities of Kastamonu and Taşköprü are 49 km and 7 km, respectively.
 The effect of Black Sea on the climate of the village is considerably high.

 Population

 The table below shows the number of people living in the village in select year.

-Infrastructure

-The village has a primary school, a drinking water network, and a sewer system.
-There is no hospital.